NOTICE: Like any other educational tool,

 *

-During his teen years this webmaster, in a dream one night triggered by a prayer made in faith, was taken in the spirit to a celestial building where it was shown him beyond a shadow of a doubt that the sound of the pipe organ is held in high regard there and that what exactly IS up there, how it's used, and what it sounds like DEFIES THE IMAGINATION.
+During his teen years this webmaster, in a dream one night triggered by a prayer made in faith, was taken in the spirit to a celestial building where it was shown him beyond a shadow of a doubt that the sound of the pipe organ is held in high regard there and that what exactly IS up there, how it's used, and what it sounds like IS GLORIOUS AND BEYOND THE MUSICIAN'S IMAGINATION.
 Being an eyewitness and earwitness to this he can testify with absolute certitude that it is pleasing to God (and therefore not wrong or sinful or unjustifiable or unscriptural here on earth) to employ this musical instrument to praise Him, that such use in no way contradicts or makes void anything in His written Word, rejects the authority of Christ, or violates any command of God or principle of faith.
 Those on this earth who condemn or discourage the use of the organ (or any other musical instruments) to lead the singing of hymns, psalms, and spiritual songs of praise, who are worshiping humility and believe that performing musicians draw too much attention to themselves to be pleasing to God, don't realize it but they're laboring under a very serious misconception.
 If only such ignorance could be brought to a halt finally, one wonders whether those outside the folds of churchianity whose hearts are hardened in unbelief might be persuaded in a spirit of love to mollify their attitude and begin to think about what God has done for them.
 FAITH (reception of the gospel of grace, confidence in God, and total reliance upon Him) does not come about in a vacuum; it comes by HEARING (Rom.
 10:17), something a person hears causes their faith to rise, and we organists do nothing in a worship setting without having our listeners in mind.
 This means that organ consoles in places of worship are not merely work stations for sound production; they're also pulpits in the sense that whatever the organist does at them to create sound is conjoined with faith.
-There are pastoral dimensions to being a church musician.

 NOTE: The word CHURCH appearing 77 times in the New Testament comes from the Greek word "ekklesia" which means "called out ones, an assembly."
 This same word is used over 300 times in the Septuagint, the Greek translation of the Old Testament created c.
 270 B.C. where it refers to an assembly of Jews in a synagogue and is translated "congregation" ... thus it may refer to either an assembly of Christians OR Jews.
 In the New Testament (Acts 7:38) Stephen, for example, describes Israel after the exodus as a "congregation (Gr. ekklesia) in the wilderness."
 And, as everyone knows, this word has been borrowed to refer to any specific denomination, the clergy or officialdom of the same, the public building which houses the organ(s) where they meet, as an adjective ("church musician"), or even as a verb to bring someone to the building to receive one of its rites (to "church them").
 Church therefore can be a confusing little word which needs to be understood not only in its proper context within the biblical passage where it is used but also in terms of its various collateral meanings in spoken and written usage.